 The appraiser, often a supervisor or manager, will provide the employee with constructive, actionable feedback based on the assessment.
 This in turn provides the employee with the direction needed to improve and develop in their job.

-Based on the feedback, a performance appraisal is also an opportunity for the organization to recognize employee achievements and future potential.
+Based on the type of feedback, a performance appraisal is also an opportunity for the organization to recognize employee achievements and future potential.

 The purpose of a performance appraisal is two-fold: It helps the organization to determine the value and productivity that employees contribute, and it also helps employees to develop in their own roles.